What are SKUs?

 SKU vs. Barcode

 Many people confuse SKUs with being the same thing as barcodes.
 But they are not the same.
-A barcode is a visual representation of data that can be read by machines, while SKU is a unique identifier assigned to an item.
+A barcode is a visual representation of data that machines can read, while an SKU is a unique identifier assigned to an item.
 Barcodes track inventory and pricing information, while SKUs track product metadata such as size, color, and style.
 While both barcodes and SKUs can be used to track and manage inventory, they serve different purposes and are not interchangeable.

 How to use SKUs to Drive Marketing Campaigns

 While SKUs may seem like nothing more than tedious numerical code, they can be a powerful marketing tool.
-Businesses can analyze SKU data to gain insights into which products are selling well and languishing on store shelves.
+Businesses do SKU analysis to gain insights into which products are selling well and languishing on store shelves.
 This information can then create targeted marketing campaigns that maximize sales.
-For example, a business might run a promotion for a product with low sales numbers to boost its popularity.
+For example, a business might promote a product with low sales numbers to boost its popularity.
 Or, a business might offer discounts on slow-moving items to clear out excess inventory.

 You can create bundles and kits around certain SKUs and promote them as a special offer.
 This is a great way to increase the average order value and get people to buy more products.